wenbinhuang9/wenbinhuang/java/memory-leak-java-bufferinputstream.md

 ```

-Let's take a look at the resizing logic
+Let's take a look at the logic to trigger resizing

 ```java
 pos >= buffer.length // this is the logic to grow buffer